-Learn more about the various aspects of governance, extending to accommodate the growing compliance and regulatory requirements and suggested architectural approaches in this Data Lake Summit on-demand session titled – ‘Data Governance and Multi-tenancy – A Tech Perspective’ presented by Satish KS, VP – Engineering at ZeoTap.
+Learn more about the various aspects of governance, extending to accommodate the growing compliance and regulatory requirements, and suggested architectural approaches in this Data Lake Summit on-demand session titled – ‘Data Governance and Multi-tenancy – A Tech Perspective’ presented by Satish KS, VP – Engineering at ZeoTap.

 Cloud data lakes provide significant cost advantages, agility, and scale from the get-go.
-Proof of concepts (POCs) for data-driven initiatives starts easily and without any huge upfront bill.
+Proof of Concepts (POCs) for data-driven initiatives starts easily and without any huge upfront bill.
 But over time, as project mature or ad hoc queries take longer or the model iteration cycle increases, the seemingly endless supply of underlying resources leads to wasteful expenditure on computing and resources.

-However, in the cloud, rising costs are not necessarily bad; it means that the data team is efficiently using the platform to deliver the business value.
+However, in the cloud, rising costs are not necessarily bad; it means that the data team is efficiently using the platform to deliver business value.
 TCO optimization makes sure that wasteful spending is detected and eventually eliminated.
-Cloud data lake platform can help enterprises keep a check on this wasteful spending to lower TCO.
+The Cloud data lake platform can help enterprises keep a check on this wasteful spending to lower TCO.
 With Qubole, enterprises should be able to address all the key requirements for optimizing TCO.
-Read the four must-have TCO optimisation capabilities.
+Read the four must-have TCO optimization capabilities.

 Reducing cloud infrastructure costs is one of the significant benefits of using the Qubole platform — and another way to do it seamlessly is by incorporating Spot instances available in AWS into our cluster management technology.
-This blog covers a recent analysis of the Spot market and advancements in our product that reduce the odds of Spot instance losses in Qubole managed clusters.
+This blog covers a recent analysis of the Spot market and advancements in our product that reduce the odds of Spot instance losses in Qubole-managed clusters.
 The recommendations and changes covered in this post allow our customers to realize the benefits of cheaper Spot instance types with higher reliability.

 Still, wondering how to optimize costs in a changing world?
 Watch this webinar on how to optimize cloud costs associated with Data Analytics and Machine Learning during the current business climate.